 Leaving behind the galaxy of talent management, it was time to move on to the fourth pitch from the creator of the Sweet Treat Festival, providing catering-related events to those who are struggling to find cost-effective solutions to individual dietary needs.
 Knowing from my experience that confectionary and cakes always sell out at craft fairs, I personally felt that there was certainly a market for that type of idea (in fact, she was looking to target her next confectionary fair in the Ipswich/Woodbridge area), and to see that the presenter has already seen some success running past events in Colchester.

-Teleporting away from the world of catering, it was time to move on to fifth pitch about EasyStay, a student accommodation service platform, primarily catered at international students, and designed to solve the issue of students looking for properties in the Ipswich area by connecting tenants with local landlords - something backed up by Hazel's experience as an international student herself, particularly given that costs for staying in Athena can run upwards of £7,000 (and with everything having to be self-funded - ouch!).
+Teleporting away from the world of catering, it was time to move on to fifth pitch about EasyStay, a student accommodation service platform, primarily catered at international students, and designed to solve the issue of students looking for properties in the Ipswich area by connecting tenants with local landlords.
 But you also have to be careful creating such platforms, as you want to have a watertight system to make sure that unscrupulous landlords don't cash in on the idea.

 The pitching journey finished on DisMantle Initiative, and I have to say that the final pitch threw in the biggest spanner in the works out of all the presentations I've seen - the presenter's goal was to make Ipswich the most accessible town in the UK.
-At one point, Sarah was talking about all sorts of futuristic modes of transportation for the disabled; road trains, hail and ride rickshaws, and even explaining that she is in the process of developing Yo-Go prototypes.
-Some of the transportation ideas seemed strangely familiar in that at one point, Amy even thought about the Heathrow buggy system... hardly a surprise given that madam used to work airside and would see them all the time driving passengers with reduced mobility to their gates - for some, it would be the last thing they would experience on their trip to the UK before leaving the country for good.
+At one point, they were talking about all sorts of futuristic modes of transportation for the disabled; road trains, hail and ride rickshaws, and even explaining the process of developing Yo-Go prototypes.
+Some of the transportation ideas seemed strangely familiar in that at one point, ideas were floating around in relation to the Heathrow buggy system... hardly a surprise given that passengers at the airport would see them all the time driving round passengers with reduced mobility to their gates - for some, it would be the last thing they would experience on their trip to the UK before leaving the country for good.

 At least there was a photoshoot with everyone involved to celebrate our achievements.